 - each person, or group of affiliated persons, who is known by us to beneficially own more than 5% of our common stock;

 - each of our named executive officers;

 - each of our directors;

-- · all of our executive officers and directors as a group; and
+- all of our executive officers and directors as a group; and

 - each of the selling stockholders.

 The percentage ownership information shown in the table prior to this offering is based upon 27,150,674 shares of common stock outstanding as of December 31, 2016.
-The percentage ownership information shown in the table for after this offering if the underwriters' option is not exercised is based upon 27,425,674 shares outstanding, assuming the sale of 275,000 shares of our common stock by us in the offering.
-The percentage ownership information shown in the table for after this offering if the underwriters option is exercised in full is based upon 27,452,499 shares outstanding, assuming the sale of 301,825 shares of our common stock by us in the offering.
+The percentage ownership information shown in the table after this offering is based upon shares outstanding, assuming the sale of shares of our common stock by us in the offering.